...

 1. Preheat oven to 400°F (200°C).

-2. Peel and slice potatoes into 1/8-inch thin slices using a mandoline or sharp knife.
+2. Peel and slice potatoes into 1/8-inch thick rounds using a mandoline or sharp knife.

-4. Brush the bottom of a small baking dish with garlic butter.
+4. Brush the bottom of a baking dish with garlic butter.
+Layer potato slices in slightly overlapping rows like dominoes.

-6. Brush the tops generously with more garlic butter.
+5. Brush generously with garlic butter.
+Reserve some for midway brushing.

 Nutrition